viktortholen/genre-prediction/index.md

 when looking at how many genres per label, this one was guessing up to 12 (all genres available) genres per movie

 compare to the other label lengths

+I also tested Topic Modelling with 10 topics and LDA?

+gave a poor result which you will see below

+did not check the genre distribution as the score was unappealing

 ### Scores